 Bhim is named after a strong Indian hero and is the father of Sita’s cubs.
 He is a protective dad and makes sure his cubs are always safe.
 Bhim travels with them to the stream and teaches them how to escape danger.

 Niyati’s mother is Sita and her father is Bhim.
 She lives in the Surke forest of Ilam district in eastern Nepal.
 She has had to adapt to the increasing development of this region as tea production has become a major use of land in the area.

-Red Panda Network wants to make sure as much money as possible goes directly to saving Red Pandas.
+How will I receive my adoption package?
+You will receive your adoption package through email.
+We want to make sure as much money as possible goes directly to saving red pandas.
 By providing the benefits of your adoption online via email, we incur little to no cost and can put that money directly into conservation.

 RPN is a registered US 501(c)3 non-profit; charitable donations are tax-deductible with our EIN 26-1103671.